Blueprint-Finance/concrete-docs/docs/02-Earn/money-market-margin.md

 sidebar_position: 0
 ---

-In addition to Concrete’s vault strategies and liquidation protection features, the **Money Market Margin** project offers another significant innovation in the Concrete's ecosystem.

-This mechanism allows users to engage in both **earning** and **borrowing** activities simultaneously, leveraging their deposited assets for enhanced liquidity without losing access to high APYs.
+The **Money Market Margin** feature allows users to engage in both **earning** and **borrowing** activities simultaneously, leveraging their deposited assets for enhanced liquidity without losing access to high APYs.

 ## Capital "Seesaw" Mechanism: Balancing Yield and Debt